Tips for Teaching Multiple Delivery Courses with Remote Learners

 - Whenever possible, reboot your computer prior to a session.

-- Encourage all learners to test their microphone, web camera and speakers at the start of every virtual session.
+- Encourage all learners to test their microphones, web cameras, and speakers at the start of every virtual session.

-- Remember to think about video backgrounds, and try not to sit directly in front of or beside a bright light source or a distracting environment.
-Experiment with moving lamps and your camera until you can see your brightly-lit face on the screen.
+- Remember to consider video backgrounds, and try not to sit directly in front of or beside a bright light source or a distracting environment.
+Experiment with moving lamps and your camera until you can see your brightly lit face on the screen.
 Covering a bright window or moving to another location may help.

 - When possible, try to attend your class meetings in quiet, indoor locations to control ambient noise.
-If you're unable to attend from a quiet location, mute your microphone before joining the class meeting.
-You will be able to unmute when you need to speak unless the instructor has chosen to mute all students.
+If you can't participate from a quiet area, mute your microphone before joining the class meeting.
+You can unmute when you need to speak unless the instructor has chosen to mute all students.

 TIP 9 - Asynchronous Communication Tips

-- Communicating with your students outside of regularly scheduled class periods is a vital part of establishing the trust and sense of community.
+- Communicating with your students outside of regularly scheduled class periods is vital to establishing trust and a sense of community.

-- Use the Announcements tool to provide timely reminders before and after class about assignments, due dates, etc.
+- Use Announcements to provide timely reminders before and after class about assignments, due dates, etc.

-- Announcements can help prep students for the day's synchronous session as well as recap, reinforce, and clarify important ideas that were revealed in-class activities and discussions.
-You can also post the link to your virtual session recordings as a follow-up to your meetings in the Announcement area.
+- Announcements can help prep students for the day's synchronous session and recap, reinforce, and clarify important ideas revealed in class activities and discussions.
+You can also post the link to your virtual session recordings as a follow-up to your meetings.

-- Establish and monitor online discussion activities in Blackboard, in-between synchronous class meetings.
+- Establish and monitor online discussion activities in Blackboard between synchronous class meetings.

-- Refer to specific discussion threads and their authors in synchronous class sessions make it clear that you value that learning activity and guide them towards the most important aspects of course content.
+- In synchronous class sessions, refer to specific discussion threads and their authors to clarify that you value that learning activity and guide students to the most important aspects of the course content.

 TIP 10 - Be Aware of Screen Sharing

-- As you are using Zoom, be aware that you are sharing your screen.
-That is, take note to what applications or content you have visible.
+- When using Zoom, be aware that you are sharing your screen.
+Take note of what applications or content you have visible.
 Ensure you do not have any confidential or private information that may be visible.
 Before class, clean up your desktop and close any applications, browser tabs, or windows that are not needed.

 Additional Resources